Pharshgit/What-is-IOT/README.md

 # What-is-IOT
-Getting started with the fundamentals of Internet Of Things
+Getting started with the Fundamentals of Internet Of Things<br/>
+Here is a small guide on what is IOT by my community weRES/ST